On Air Now

 Weather disruption earlier in the week saw one leg of the ‘Spitfire90’ tour called off on Tuesday due to poor conditions across the west of the UK.

-A flight is expected to depart MOD St Athan at around 10:00 BST on Wednesday, heading to RAF St Mawgan.
-During the journey, the historic aircraft K5054 is due to fly alongside two QinetiQ Pilatus PC-21 training aircraft.
+During the journey, the historic aircraft K5054 is expected to fly alongside two QinetiQ Pilatus PC-21 training aircraft.

 The UK Ministry of Defence said the milestone “honours the Spitfire’s enduring legacy as a symbol of British resilience and innovation”, particularly its role during the Second World War and the Battle of Britain.